lunayuehuang/MSE544_Week2_Hands_on/README.md

 ##### Note for setting up python environment on your local machine to run the notebook:

-1. Make sure your have `anacond` or `miniconda` installed first.
+1. Make sure your have `anaconda` or `miniconda` installed first.

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html

 2. Then create a virtual environment by command:

-`conda create -n envname keras tensorflow scikit-learn pandas pillow scikit-image`
+`conda create -n envname keras tensorflow scikit-learn pandas pillow scikit-image matplotlib`

-`conda install -c conda-forge scikit-image`

 This is to create an environment named ‘envname’ with all the specified python packages installed.
 Activate the environment by command:  `conda activate envname.` Then you should be ready to work with your notebook in this environment.

+If you try to run the notebook locally on your machine, you need to select the kernel corresponding to the virtual environment you just created.
+When executing the first cell, you might be asked to install ipykernel; if so, accept the prompt.

 ### Step 2: Convert the training part into a python script file.<a name="step2"></a>